rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/the-vor-game/index.md

   rating: 4
 ---

 The Vor Game is another Miles book in the **Vorkosigan Saga**, and as usual, it is a lot of fast-paced fun.
-I felt a bit lost over the first third or so, where it wasn't clear where the plot was going, and every time I thought I had it figured out, it switched to an entirely new track.
+I was lost over the first third or so, where it wasn't clear where the plot was going, and every time I thought I had it figured out, it switched to an entirely new track.
 I spent a good amount of time wondering how those threads would be tied back together, and the story did not disappoint at all – but it does turn out that the first third was a standalone